Graduate Degree

 Admission

 In general, applicants should have had the equivalent of two semesters each of physics, inorganic chemistry, and organic chemistry; one biochemistry course; mathematics through integral calculus; and one or more courses in the biological sciences.
-Applicants should have proficiency in written and spoken English, a minimum grade–point average of 3.00, and grades of 3.0 or above in science and mathematics courses.
+Applicants should have proficiency in written and spoken English, a minimum grade–point average of 3.00.
 Scores on the Graduate Record Examination General Test are not required, however a personal letter of professional intent and objectives should be submitted.
 Although preparation in the fundamentals of microbiology is desirable, interested students with degrees in any of the physical or biological sciences or mathematics are invited to apply for admission to the program.
 Applicants not possessing all of the requirements may be admitted to the program provisionally and permitted to make up deficiencies on a collateral basis.

 Requirements for the Master of Science Degree in Microbiology and Molecular Genetics